junxit/us-congress-bills-111/bill.md

     - **(A)** shall be equal; or
     - **(B)** shall be made equal in accordance with paragraph (2).
   - **(2)** *Equalization*
-    - **(A)** *Surplus of Federal land* If the value of the Federal land exceeds the value of the non-Federal land, the value of the Federal land and non-Federal land shall be equalized, as determined to be appropriate and acceptable by the Secretary and the State—
+    - **(A)** *Surplus of Federal land* If the value of the Federal land exceeds the value of the non-Federal land, the value of the Federal land and non-Federal land shall be equalized, as determined to be appropriate and acceptable by the Secretary and the State, by one or more of the following:
-      - **(i)** by reducing the acreage of the Federal land to be conveyed; or
+      - **(i)** By reducing the acreage of the Federal land to be conveyed.
-      - **(ii)** by adding additional State land to the non-Federal land to be conveyed.
+      - **(ii)** By adding additional State land to the non-Federal land to be conveyed.
+      - **(iii)** Consistent with section 206(b) of the Federal Land Policy and Management Act (43 U.S.C.
+1716), by cash equalization of not more than 5 percent of the total value of the lands or interests in lands to be transferred out of Federal ownership.
-    - **(B)** *Surplus of non-Federal land* If the value of the non-Federal land exceeds the value of the Federal land, the value of the Federal land and non-Federal land shall be equalized by reducing the acreage of the non-Federal land to be conveyed, as determined to be appropriate and acceptable by the Secretary and the State.
+    - **(B)** *Surplus of non-Federal land* If the value of the non-Federal land exceeds the value of the Federal land, the value of the Federal land and non-Federal land shall be equalized, as determined to be appropriate and acceptable by the Secretary and the State, by one or both of the following:.
+      - **(i)** By reducing the acreage of the non-Federal land to be conveyed.
+      - **(ii)** Consistent with section 206(b) of the Federal Land Policy and Management Act (43 U.S.C.
+1716), by cash equalization of not more than 5 percent of the total value of the lands or interests in lands to be transferred out of Federal ownership.
   - **(3)** *Notice and public inspection*
     - **(A)** *In general* If the Secretary and the State determine to add or remove land from the exchange, the Secretary or the State shall—
       - **(i)** publish in a newspaper of general circulation in Salt Lake County, Utah, a notice that identifies when and where a revised exchange map will be available for public inspection; and